richarvey/techshift-modernise/content/page/lab5.md

                 Resource: "*"
 ```

-4) Save the changes to your infra.yaml file and create a zip file containing the updated infra.yaml.
+4) Save the changes to your infra.yml file and create a zip file called infra.yml.zip containing the updated template.

 5) Back in AWS console, select the S3 service.

 6) Select our data bucket.
-Click Upload and drop the Infra.yaml.zip file from step 4 onto the upload screen.
+Click Upload and drop the infra.yml.zip file from step 4 onto the upload screen.
 Click Upload.

 7) Select the CodePipeline service and select the TSABootstrap-Pipeline to confirm it has run.
 It may take a few minutes to start and run.
 Both Source and Deploy should now show Succeeded.

-#### Update the application to use DynamoDb
+#### Update the application to use DynamoDB

 8) We need to find the name of our newly created DynamoDB table.
-There are two ways to find the table name.
-Either via the DynamoDB console, or CloudFormation.
-As the table belongs to our CloudFormation stack, and we may have multiple, we will use CloudFormation.
+You can find the name either via the DynamoDB console, CLI/API or CloudFormation.
+As the table belongs to our CloudFormation stack we will use CloudFormation.
 Select the CloudFormation service and click TSAGallery stack from the stack list.

 9) Click the Resources tab and find the resource with a Logical ID of DynamoDBCache.
 Copy the Physical ID.
 This is the table name we will need later.